 Then drop the pappardelle into the boiling water and cook until al dente (following instructions on the pasta box).
 Next, add the zucchini ribbons and sugar snap peas to the pot and cook for another 30 seconds.
 Strain the pasta and veggies and add them to a large bowl.
 Top with white wine vinegar and gently toss.

 Next, cut the corn off the cob and add to the pasta.
 Then add in the red onions, cherry tomatoes, basil, mint and chives.
 In a small bowl, combine the melted butter and garlic together and then pour over the pasta.
 Add in the parmesan and then toss.
-Season with salt to taste (I love using Lawry’s seasoned salt for this).
+Generously season with salt to taste (I love using Lawry’s seasoned salt for this).